IIT B Internal Exhibitions at Techfest 2010

 I personally loved the solar lamp and the solar panel array.
-The solar lamp uses power LEDs instead of CFLs; consuming very low power.
+The solar lamp uses power LEDs instead of CFLs; consuming extremely low power.
 These lamps can be charged via AC and solar power and are already being used in the rural villages.
 The solar array panels are fitted with highly reflective aluminum sheets.
-These sheets help increase the intensity of the light and hence increases the power generation capacity of the panels by almost 60% thereby elevating the efficiency of the panels.
-The solar panel array will soon be tested in Delhi and might be commercialized once it gets the government nod.
+These sheets help increase the intensity of light and hence increase the power generation capacity of the panels by almost 60% thereby elevating the efficiency of the panels.
+The solar panel array will soon be tested in Delhi and might be commercialized

 Worth noticing was the effort of the Chemical Engg.
-Dept. students who have managed to set up a bio diesel plant wherein they generate cleaner bio fuel by using the used vegetable oil (bought @ Rs.
+Dept. Students who have managed to set up a bio diesel plant wherein they generate cleaner bio fuel by using the used vegetable oil (bought @ Rs.
 13-15).
 This oil is passed through various processes to extract the bio fuel.
-Now what is interesting and amazing at the same time is the fact that this is not just a concept that can be implemented.
+Now what is captivating and remarkable at the same time is the fact that this is not just a concept that can be implemented.
 It has been implemented by the IITians in their new research building.
 In-fact they have went a step ahead and made custom gasifiers, boilers and filters all designed by the students themselves.
 The students are awaiting a nod of approval from the IIT to try out the bio-diesel in their internal ferry buses.
 We wish them good luck.

-The other one that I would definitely want to buy is the Multi-Utility Heat Pump.
+The other one that I would undoubtedly want to buy is the Multi-Utility Heat Pump.
 This machine working on vapour compression can heat and cool water and works as an air cooler at the same time.
 It requires about 36kWh heating water @ 55ºC, cool water and air at the same time (as much as a refrigerator requires to work.)
-So basically you are saving a lot of power by buying this one machine instead of the water heater, air cooler and refrigerator.
+So fundamentally you are saving a lot of power by buying this one machine instead of the water heater, air cooler and refrigerator.
 This machine is already being used by commercials like McDonalds and pizza outlets.

 The other concept displays were the cryogenic compressors and refrigerators.
 They claimed that these machines using inert gases can cool things at a much lower power than the conventional refrigerators which emits CFC and other harmful emissions.
-Although right now the cost of building them is quite high but they have stated that the research is right now in the nascent stage and the prices would certainly drop after thorough research and once commercial production starts.
+Although right now the cost of building them is quite high, but, they have stated that the research is right now in the nascent stage and the prices would certainly drop after thorough research and once commercial production starts.

 Now, these power LEDs are indeed innovative as they consume less power compared to CFLs (3W as compared to 18W) but shockingly priced at Rs.
 1800 against a Rs.
 150 CFL.
-The lifespan differences are huge, while CFLs last for about 6000 hours the power LEDs last a massive 35000 – 50000 approximately.
+The lifespan differences are enormous, while CFLs last for about 6000 hours the power LEDs last a massive 35000 – 50000 approximately.

 Idea Forge Mechanical Mobile Charger